Last Updated on April 19, 2022 by Quantified Trading

 - I have yet to see many strategies that perform better with a stop-loss.
 However, I’m mainly a mean-reversion trader, not a trend follower.

 One of the first trading books I read was Trading For A Living by Gary Smith.
 I still remember one of his quotes:

 Because of my fear of losing trading capital, I would either grab the smallest of profits or get scared out by the slightest of reactions.

 I tend to agree with Mr. Smith.
-Moreover, In The Way Of The Turtle by Curtis Fait, he concludes the same as Smith.
+Moreover, in The Way Of The Turtle by Curtis Faith, he concludes the same as Smith.
 To give up part of the profits are normal, but this is such a painful experience for many traders that they chose to use stop-losses even if backtests don’t support it.
 If you are affected by losing money, you start fiddling both stop-losses and variables in your strategies.